obarquero/bayesbio_group/_pages/home.md

 ## Our Mission

-The BayesBio Research Group bridges theoretical statistics and applied biomedical engineering to address complex challenges in healthcare.
-We develop statistically rigorous, computationally scalable methods for uncertainty quantification, clinical decision support, and reproducible data analysis — grounded in real-world medical data and validated through clinical collaboration.
+The BayesBio Research Group bridges theoretical statistics and applied biomedical engineering to address complex challenges.
+We develop statistically rigorous, computationally scalable methods for uncertainty quantification, clinical decision support, and reproducible data analysis — grounded in real-world medical data and validated through clinical collaboration, as well as any other real problem that can be addressed with bayesian analysis.

 ## Research Leadership